 You can purchase tickets on the train, but it’s cheaper to book online, even if you do so on your phone when you get to the airport.

-The other and more affordable option from Heathrow is to catch the Elizabeth Line.
-Currently, the Elizabeth Line’s fare from Heathrow to London Paddington is £12.80.
-You can pay using contactless.
+The other, more affordable option from Heathrow is to take the Elizabeth Line.
+Currently, the Elizabeth Line’s fare from Heathrow to London Paddington is £13.90, using contactless.

 HEATHROW TERMINALS // There are 5 terminals at Heathrow.
 You can use the free train service to get between them.